VoylinsGamedevJourney/gozen/.github/CONTRIBUTING.md

 - Spread the word of GoZen!

 ## Getting help & Communication
 If you have questions, need clarification, or want to discuss ideas before contributing, please join our [Discord server](https://discord.gg/BdbUf7VKYC).
 It's the best place for real-time communication with the community and maintainers.
-You can also use the [Discussions](https://github.com/VoylinsGamedevJourney/gozen/discussions) tab on the GoZen GitHub repo for communication but replies may come more slowly.
+Issues can also be created in the repo itself.

 ## Reporting bugs 🐛
 Found a bug (which is still alive)?
 Please help us by reporting it!